TrailsofGold/whitepaper/docs/game_concept/crew.md

 The crew size (number of pirates on the crew) is limited to 20, which is tle maximum capacity for a ship in the game.

-A player can only have one crew.
+A player can only have one crew, but can change it as needed.

 ?> For more information on Pirates, read [Pirates](game_concept/pirates.md)